Amarannaya/Grandida_Project/README.md

 **Implementation Details**

-- The is a decentralized web 3.0 voting app, that aims to make the process of voting as seamless and free from manipulation as possible.
+- This is a decentralized web 3.0 voting app, that aims to make the process of voting as seamless and free from manipulation as possible.
 - visit the site https://ammyblocks.netlify.app/ to register and follow the instructions on the help page.
 >>>